ronakupadhyaya/SQL/Day1/Select.md

 </p></details>

-2. Write and execute a query that displays the number of people in each city/state combination.
+2. Write and execute a query that displays the average age of the people in each city.
+Make sure to ignore any records that have null in the age.
 (Hint: GROUP BY both city and state.)
 Your output should look like this:

 ![Select 24](./select24.png)